Incremental Abstraction in Distributed Probabilistic SLAM Graphs: Introduction

 Abstract scene graphs of environments represent the key structures, objects and interactions in a semantically rich and compact way.
 Ideally, an intelligent embodied device should build a scene graph rapidly and on-the-fly in a new environment using on-board sensing and processing to enable immediate intelligent action.
 Identifying high-level abstractions is challenging and can require an expensive search-and-test over both the type of abstraction and the subset of elements to which it applies.
 Pre-trained neural networks can amortize this cost by directly proposing candidate abstractions and most algorithms for scene graph construction operate by either post-processing a low-level representation \cite{McCormac:etal:ICRA2017} or by committing to abstractions of the low-level data at measurement time \cite{Salas-Moreno:etal:CVPR2013}\cite{Sucar:etal:3DV2020} .

 \bfig

 {\textbf{Method Overview}.
 The time per iteration of Gaussian Belief Propagation (GBP) is structure-agnostic so it can rapidly optimise factor graphs with little sparsity structure that appear in incremental scene abstraction.
-In the graph, green nodes are points and red nodes are planes.} \hrule \efig
+In the graph, green nodes are points and red nodes are planes.
+See the key in Fig {\ref{fig:plane_factor_graph}} for the remaining nodes.} \efig

 A more ambitious target is general {\em incremental abstraction}.
 Where abstract scene elements can be identified from single observations, they should be immediately added to a scene representation.
 More commonly, several observations may be needed to identify abstractions with high confidence, requiring the system to temporarily store low-level information (e.g. raw geometry as point clouds).
 As exploration continues, abstraction should operate continually and hierarchically on both stored and incoming observations, gradually replacing the raw elements in the map.
 A scene graph should therefore at any point in time be a hybrid mix of raw and abstract elements, potentially of many kinds.